-Project Goals: The purpose of this project is to evaluate erosion and storm damage potential for the municipalities on Five Mile Island.
-It presently includes a constructed berm and dune extending from Hereford Inlet in North Wildwood to existing dunes in Wildwood and Wildwood Crest using backpassing technology.
-The creation of a dune and berm from Hereford to Cape May will reduce risk from coastal storms.
+Project Goals: The purpose of this project is to reduce erosion and storm damage for the municipalities on Five Mile Island.
+The design includes a berm and dune extending from North Wildwood to the discontinuous dunes in Wildwood and Wildwood Crest using sediment backpassing technology.
+The creation of a continuous dune and berm from Hereford Inlet to Cape May Inlet will reduce risk from coastal storms.